How to Create a Burn-up Chart in Excel (With Easy Steps)

 • Do the necessary modification and press OK to finish it.

-• We can have our defined series in the Select Data Source Press OK to finish the modification.
+• We can have our defined series in the Select Data Source.
+Press OK to finish the modification.

 Burn up Chart Excel

-Read More: How to Create a Burndown Chart in Excel (with Easy Steps)
+Read More: How to Create a Burndown Chart in Excel

-Step 4: Modify Burn-up Chart
+Step 4 – Modify the Burn-up Chart

-• Then, click on the Addition (+) sign.
+• Click on the Plus (+) sign.

 Burn up Chart Excel